pivotal/docs-platform-automation/docs/how-to-guides/installing-opsman.md

 When going through the documentation required for your IaaS, be sure to stop before deploying the Ops Manager image.
-Platform Automation will do this for you.
+Platform Automation Toolkit will do this for you.

 - [aws][manual-aws]
 - [azure][manual-azure]